i90007/picoGPT/README.md

 ## quick start

-If you are not a deep learning professional and you just want to feel the magic and get your feet wet, the fastest way to get started is to...
+If you are not a deep learning professional and you just want to feel the magic and get your feet wet, the fastest way to get started is to load pretrained weights and run sample.py

 ## baselines